samsquire/ideas5/README.md

 Because we have multiple such reductions all happening in parallel.
 We cannot just talk of just one!
 And they mutually interact!

 * Fixpoint graph search compilation of state space

 * **Extensibility through graph matching** Features can interact with eachother.

 *  **Things relate to other things**

 * **We can now walk state space and infer types** My code

 * orthogonality and plurality problem

+* Abstraction generator

 * **Useful, interesting, important permutations** This idea is that we can use software to generate useful permutations and abstractions.

+* **All the nodes in the graph or unbound or bound, like Prolog facts.
+They define a template.**

+  They can be recursive.

 * **Time, context, order**

 * Eventually we map this to control flow and code dispatch in compilation and scheduling.

 * **Every event thing interacts with every other thing and the gap** maps to another thing - an interaction.
 For example the event "scope-enter" causes the generation of more facts, such as a new scope.

 * **Effectively exhaustive type search, exploration and automatic interaction discovery** We can discover types.

 * **Things are activated in the gap and in an order, as a traversal** Activates things are like a multidimensional AST.